bigcommerce/sass-style-guide/README.md

 ##Folder Structure

 ####General principle
-The SASS folder structure we're proposing, will have two slight differences between the core framework and micro apps, however the bulk of the structure is identical between the two.
+The SASS folder structure we’re proposing, will have two slight differences between the core framework and micro apps, however the bulk of the structure is identical between the two.